Department of Instructional Design and Technology / TESOL

 This course will address methods to convert traditional eLearning presentation into animated scenario-based eLearning.
 This will include all aspects of scenario design and scriptwriting as well as exploring the latest trends in eLearning animated presentation such as avatars and animated whiteboarding.

 This course introduces students to "behind-the-scene" dimensions of instructional technology found in educational institutions and other public or private workplaces.
 Students will examines those issues, policies, and practices which impact heavily upon the life and success of instructional technology innovations in both the public and private sector.
 Topics will include: the role of leader, educational planning, project management, assessment and evaluation, and other emerging topics in technology leadership.

 Keep up to date with cutting edge trends using Web 2.0 Collaboration Tools.
 You will have a chance to research, explore, and create your own Web 2.0 tools related to your instructional design interest area.
 Web 2.0 tools provide the optimal digital media for reaching a new generation of learners.
 Join us to pick up some new tips and tricks for teaching and learning.

-This course will concentrate on the application of instructional design principles and tools for the corporate learning environment.
+This course will concentrate on the application of instructional design principles and eLearning development tools for the corporate eLearning environment.
 This will include application of theory in settings that demand communication skills and teamwork to develop corporate eLearning education.
 Examples include designing and developing educationally unique approaches to compliance, job specific, and other directed types of corporate training.